 After the symposium on January 25, the New York Action Alliance and the Chicago 400 will be hosting a “Next Steps” mixer from 6pm to 8pm.
 The mixer brings together professionals, advocates, and those directly impacted by registry laws.
 Register to attend the mixer at https://www.eventbrite.com/e/new-york-action-alliance-chicago-400-mixer-tickets-88401068977 (RSVP deadline January 17).

 The New York Action Alliance (NYAA) is an advocacy group addressing the issues surrounding the New York criminal justice system’s response to sex offenses.
-Furthermore, P&P attorney Jill K. Sanders has joined NYAA’s board of directors.
+Furthermore, P&P attorney Jill K. Sanders is a member of NYAA.

 In essence, NYAA supports policies and laws that hold people accountable for harm, and that help people who have been held accountable to live successful and law-abiding lives.
 Further, it supports policies that meaningfully invest resources into practices such as survivor services and primary prevention to actually produce public safety, as opposed to creating a false sense of security.
 Thus the group aims to work with policy makers, professionals, educators, and the public to effect change to make our communities safer.